wizzfizz94/backend-api-example/README.md

 Error handling handles when the database is unreachable or when the image cannot be found.
 When the image is not found in the S3 a 404 not found resposne is sent.
 Otherwise a 500 internal server error is returns.
 This could be expanded on depending on the context of the solution.

+# List Files
+GET request to `/images` endpoint will return a list of image id's.
+This can be used by a client to select an image to download by id.

+`listFilesFromS3` returns an array of uuids that are sent in the response.
+Again, isolated to a separate fucntion so alternative storage solutions can be added.

+A 500 error is passed to the client when an issue with s3 connection occurs.

 # Testing
 Unit testing is done with ts-jest and jest.